WGU Financial Policy

 Automatic Enrollment Confirmation/Not Attending Cancellation for Renewal Term Students

 Students' tuition for renewal terms is automatically charged on the first day of the term.
-Thus, if students will not be attending a subsequent term, it is necessary for them to indicate this by notifying their mentor by telephone or email prior to term enrollment for the term.
+Thus, if students will not be attending a subsequent term, it is necessary for them to indicate this by notifying their program mentor by telephone or email prior to term enrollment for the term.

-Once the student has completed term enrollment with the mentor, the student will be liable for charges incurred.
+Once the student has completed term enrollment with the program mentor, the student will be liable for charges incurred.

 Final Term Students